Feel better faster. Get care today.

 Cough and sneeze into a tissue or your elbow to prevent the spread of respiratory droplets.

-Avoid sharing cups, utensils, or personal items with others to reduce the risk of transmission.
+Avoid sharing cups, utensils, or personal items with others.

-While some symptoms may be manageable at home, certain signs indicate the need for professional evaluation and care, according to the AAFP.
+While some sore throats can be managed at home, certain symptoms may indicate the need for medical evaluation, according to the AAFP.

 Swollen lymph glands in the neck that are painful or tender